 The information and links provided here are for the use of visiting scientists, conference attendees, and other invitees.
 The Goddard Institute for Space Studies is a relatively small research laboratory with no visitors' facility.
-Because of that and because of government security regulations, we are not otherwise able to grant access to members of the public.
+Because of that and because of government security regulations, we cannot otherwise grant access to members of the public.
 We do not offer tours of the institute.

-Please contact Dr. Emily Michaud if you require further information.
+Please contact John Barbara if you require further information.